Enrolling in Computer Science graduate courses

 Special note for Non-CS graduate students

 Non-CS graduate students who wish to take CS graduate courses should register the same way that CS Graduate students do, using Quest.
 In many cases, CS graduate courses may be closed to non-CS students until after the first week of the academic term.
-If you are unable to register for a desired course using Quest (either because it is full, or because it is currently closed to non-CS students), you may add yourself to the waiting list for the course by emailing the CS Graduate Office.
+If you are unable to register for a desired course using Quest (either because it is full, or because it is currently closed to non-CS students), you may add yourself to the waiting list for the course by completing the course wait list form.

 CS undergraduate students enrolling in CS graduate courses